periode/thesis/corpus/online_posts.md

 mostly about layout. (not as relevant with color-coded IDEs?)

-again, the author states that it's OBVIOUS that it's easier to work with code that is aesthetically pleasing. and that is because aesthetics alleviate cognitive pain, by leveraging "the emotional side of our brain" (for lack of a better phrase describing the non reason-side of things). there are also two means of understanding: understanding groups of people, understanding groups of languages, and understanding groups of languages
+again, the author states that it's OBVIOUS that it's easier to work with code that is aesthetically pleasing. and that is because aesthetics alleviate cognitive pain, by leveraging "the emotional side of our brain" (for lack of a better phrase describing the non reason-side of things). there are also two means of understanding: understanding groups of people, understanding groups of languages, (and understanding groups of concepts?)

 and does code-as-craftmanship have anything to do with language/litterature?